mattst/sublime-single-trailing-new-line/README.md

     Packages/User/SingleTrailingNewLine.sublime-settings

-How to create the settings file:
+Creating the settings file:

-- Use the Sublime Text menu to open the following 2 files and then copy and paste the contents of the default file into the user file which will be empty to begin with.
+- Use the Sublime Text menu to open the following 2 files.
+Then copy and paste the contents of the *default settings file* into the *user settings file* which will be empty to begin with.
 <br/>`Menu --> Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - Default`
 <br/>`Menu --> Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - User`

-- Alternatively save the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to: `Packages/User/SingleTrailingNewLine.sublime-settings`
+- Alternatively you can save the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to: `Packages/User/SingleTrailingNewLine.sublime-settings`

-When changing the settings make sure you use the user settings file.
+When changing the settings make sure you use the *user settings file*.

 There are 2 settings available: